-\textbf{Map+CDF}: The concept of hybrid/multimodal neural network, combination of different architecture trained on different types of data (image, texts etc) in order to maximize the performance of a neural network, has shown a lucrative performance in different fields of artificial intelligence \citep{Chen_23, azevedo2024hybrid, zeng2022parking, shi2019hybrid, halbouni2022cnn, siraj2020hybrid, demiss2024application, Dattilo_19} as well as in cosmology \citep{Dattilo_19, Ntampaka_19, Makinen_hybrid_25, Hosseini_25, Patchnet_25}.
-While \cite{Ntampaka_19} used the hybrid network combining the 2D images and two point power power spectrum obtained from simulated galaxy density field and shown that the hybrid network performs better than the individual neural network, \citet{Hosseini_25} employed a combination of convolutional neural network and recurrent neural network on 21-cm brightness temperature and reconstruct 21-cm global signal with prediction accuracy of $99.93\%$.
+Map+CDF: The concept of hybrid or multimodal neural network, combination of different architecture trained on different types of data (e.g. images, texts) in order to maximise the performance of a neural network, has shown a lucrative performance in different fields of artificial intelligence \citep{Chen_23, azevedo2024hybrid, zeng2022parking, shi2019hybrid, halbouni2022cnn, siraj2020hybrid, demiss2024application, Dattilo_19} and in cosmology \citep{Dattilo_19, Ntampaka_19, Makinen_hybrid_25, Hosseini_25, Patchnet_25}.
+While \cite{Ntampaka_19} used the hybrid network combining the 2D images and two-point power spectrum obtained from a simulated galaxy density field and showed that the hybrid network performs better than the individual neural network, \citet{Hosseini_25} employed a combination of a convolutional neural networks and recurrent neural networks on 21 cm brightness temperatures and reconstructed a 21 cm global signal with a prediction accuracy of $99.93\%$.